fdformula/FiniteDifferenceFormula.jl/README.md

 for teaching/learning the finite difference method.
 It generates finite difference formulas for derivatives of various orders by using Taylor series expansions of a function at evenly spaced points.
 It also gives the truncation error of a formula in the big-O notation.
-You can use it to generate new formulas in addition to verification of known ones.
+We can use it to generate new formulas in addition to verification of known ones.
 See documentation in the source code for the algorithm.

 We may play with this package when teaching/learning numerical computing, especially